 There are two general types of head injuries.
 Traumatic brain injuries can be open head injuries with visible damage to the head or skull, or closed head injuries that show no visible damage.
 An open injury simply means the skull has actually been fractured.
-This typically is the results of a fall or other accidents or from the head’s impact with contact with a hard object or surface.
+This typically is the results of a fall or other accidents or from the head’s impact with a hard object or surface.

-A closed head injury does not involve a fracture, but be just as serious because of potential swelling and blood clots.
+A closed head injury does not involve a fracture, but can be just as serious because of potential swelling and blood clots.
 The most serious injuries – regardless of whether it is open or close – can cause paralysis, loss of consciousness, and even death.

 A mild traumatic brain injury caused by a blow to the head or a violent shaking of the head and body.